ludivineConstanti/ludivineConstanti/README.md

 ### I also have:
 - Good design sensibility
 - Ability to design UX, UI, make concepts and assets
-- Experience in 3D modeling (Blender) and adobe softwares
+- Experience in 3D modeling (Blender)
+- Experience in design softwares (Photoshop, Illustrator, Adobe XD, Figma)
-- Experience with animations
+- Experience with animations (After Effects, Framer Motion, GSAP)

 [🖼️ Click here, to see my portfolio](https://ludivine-constanti.surge.sh/)
 [📜 Or here, to my linkedin account](https://www.linkedin.com/in/ludivine-constanti/)